lc-cs-172/fall-2025/notes/note-03/note-03.md

 * add/drop is today by 4PM

+* please mark your attendence in Google Classroom

+* English idioms I [mis]use

+    - cf.	-- conferatur			-- compare [with] (refer to)
+	- e.g. 	-- exempli gratia 		-- for example
+	- i.e. 	-- id est		 		-- that is (in other words)
+	- N.B.	-- note bene			-- note well (hey, this is important)
+	- FYI	-- for your information	-- noteworthy, but not note bene worthy

+## Post-it Note Protocol

+We're doing it today -- grab a red and green Post-it Note -- you should know what to do (refer to note-02).

 ## Google Classroom Submissions

-We expect the logistics will change to simplify it for everyone (e.g., calling it pgm.py.txt is a disgusting hack).
+We need to fix the submission logistics; e.g., calling it pgm.py.txt is a disgusting hack I can't abide.

-We're getting closer -- we have had submissions that "work", which is our goal -- we're working on the recipe so we can reliably reproduce it.
+We're getting closer -- we have had submissions that simply "work", which is our goal -- we're working on the recipe so we can reliably reproduce it.

-The pgm.py file as a Google Doc, content is [highlighted] ASCII, file has the right name (pgm.py), we can open directly in Google Classroom, and give line specific comments.
+* what worked well: submit the pgm.py file so it becomes a Google Doc, contents shown as [highlighted] ASCII; file has the right name (pgm.py), we can open directly in Google Classroom, and we can attach comments to a specific place in the file.

 ## Python specific data type info